The Declarative Skeleton That Cut Code by ~40%

 - Willingness to iterate on the API.
 The first version will be wrong.
 Engineers will hit use cases you didn't anticipate.
 The framework needs to evolve without breaking existing consumers.

 - Escape hatches.
 Declarative systems that can't handle edge cases breed resentment.
 I'm providing escape hatches for custom cells, custom transitions, and custom state management.
-The key is making the escape hatch explicit and slightly uncomfortable.
-Engineers should reach for the declarative path by default.
+The key is making the escape hatch explicit and slightly uncomfortable, so engineers reach for the declarative path by default.

 - Champions who migrate the existing code.
 A framework nobody uses is a framework that gets deleted.
 Someone has to do the unglamorous work of migrating existing screens and proving the value.